Our blog this week comes from Workgrid, an Innovation Spotlight sponsor of Digital Workplace 24 – a unique digital workplace online event.

 If done right, smart notifications should feel like it came from your very own personal digital assistant – it understands what you are doing, what you need to know and when you need to know it.
 Smart notifications are a great way to engage employees with need-to-know information outside of email and can be integrated directly within your digital workplace/intranet.

-Today when you make a query to Google, the search engine results have advanced to not only show you website URLs but display rich user experiences.
+Today, when you make a query to Google, the search engine results have advanced to not only show you website URLs, but display rich user experiences.
 Google refers to these search results as knowledge cards, panels or rich answers and it’s driven by Google’s Knowledge Graph.
-The Knowledge Graph is a knowledge base used by Google and its services to enhance its search engine’s results with information gathered from a variety of sources.
+The Knowledge Graph is a knowledge base used by Google and its services to enhance its search engine’s results with information gathered from a variety of sources, many companies use knowledge based software or a corporate wiki as it enables their employees to collaborate and share knowledge throughout the company.
 The knowledge cards appear directly in the search engine result page (SERPs) allowing users to find the information they are searching for along with relevant details in one single, intuitive experience.

 For example, if you conduct a search for a specific restaurant, you are presented with information about the restaurant as well as reviews, directions, hours of operation, phone number and other similar restaurants all at your fingertips.
 It’s like Google is anticipating your current intent and future intent related to your search.
 All of this information is presented to you front and center in an intuitive experience, without even having to click through the restaurant’s website.